-Found items should be turned in to the SNB Front Desk (first floor).
+Found items should be turned in to the 426 SNB Front Desk (first floor).
 Please provide the person at the front desk information about where and when the item was found.

-For inquiries about lost or misplaced items in the School of Nursing or surrounding grounds, please visit the SNB Front Desk (first floor) or call 734-763-7045.
+For inquiries about lost or misplaced items in the School of Nursing or surrounding grounds, please visit the 426 SNB Front Desk (first floor) or call 734-763-7045.
 In the event your item has not yet been turned in, you may leave a brief description of the item and your contact information at the Front Desk where it will be posted for two weeks.

-Most lost and found items will be held at the SNB Front Desk (first floor).
-After one month they will be sent to the University of Michigan Police Department (UMPD).
-Please Note: Items such as water bottles, coffee mugs, and food containers, which may easily spread germs and/or grow bacteria, will be thrown away at 5:00pm by the end of the following day that they are found.
+Most lost and found items will be held at the 426 SNB Front Desk (first floor).
+After one month, they will be sent to the University of Michigan Division of Public Safety and Security (DPSS).
+Please Note: Items such as water bottles, coffee mugs, and food containers, which may easily spread germs and/or grow bacteria, will be thrown away at 5:00 pm by the end of the following day that they are found.

-If you are looking for items you have lost, contact the University of Michigan Police Department Records/Evidence Unit at 734-936-2791 between 8:00am and 4:30pm Monday through Friday, or by email at lost-and-found@police.umich.edu.
+If you are looking for items you have lost, contact DPSS Records/Evidence Unit at 734-936-2791 between 8:00 am and 4:30 pm Monday through Friday, or by email at lost-and-found@police.umich.edu.
 Items with no known owner are held for safekeeping for up to six months, depending on the value of the article.
 After the appropriate time has elapsed, the items are disposed of according to applicable state law.